aajonusnet/aajonusnet/md/QNA/Q&A Of June 7, 2009.md

 A: Honey and cheese, honey and butter?

-Q: She started trying the cheese yesterday, so I was able to go to Rawsome, and I gave her some cheese.
+Q: She started trying the cheese yesterday, so I was able to go to Rawesome, and I gave her some cheese.
 It's kind of like we're treating this behind our family's back, but she's in it with me, and I feel comfortable at this point.

 But again, and we'll talk a little bit about that tomorrow, and go into the details, but I wanted to just let you know, she only speaks Spanish, and I'll go in there and translate for her.